 For instance, many auto insurance companies will not sell comprehensive coverage without you also carrying collision coverage.
 In addition, some insurance companies will require you keep the deductible amount the same for both coverages.
 Your lien holder can also mandate your deductible amount; typically they require it to be $500 or less.

 When purchasing an auto insurance policy with collision and comprehensive, it's a good idea to shop around since rates vary from one insurer to another.
-You canhere with us.
+You canhere with us and get multiple quotes from multiple insurance providers.